-After the proper curing period, the sawed joint shall be thoroughly cleaned and immediately sealed in accordance with subsection 412.18.
+After the proper curing period, the sawed joint shall be thoroughly cleaned and immediately sealed per subsection 412.18.

 (a) Construction Joints Construction joints shall be slightly tooled while the concrete is plastic and later sawed to the dimensions specified in the Contract.
 The tooling shall not exceed the width of the sawed joint at any point.